pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 Add `ChangingCol` and `ChangingIdx` fields to the column and related index that need to be modified, which are used to associate the modified column and index information.

-When performing an insert or update operation (handle in the `AddRecord` or `UpdateRecord` function) on the column whose type is to be modified, the column and index to be backed up are written or updated according to the `newType` type.
+When performing an insert or update operation (executed in the `AddRecord` or `UpdateRecord` function) on the column whose type is to be modified, the column and index to be backed up are written or updated according to the `newType` type.

-### process
+### Process

-1. Update the metadata information, including creating a corresponding col for `changingcolA` and `changingIdxA` for idxA, and add them to the end of the column array or index array in `TableInfo`.
+1. Update the metadata information, including creating a corresponding column for `changingcolA` and `changingIdxA` for idxA, and add them to the end of the column array or index array in `TableInfo`.
 The state of `changingColA` and `changingIdxA` can be changed similar to add index operation, especially in `StateWriteReorganization` state, such as initializing reorganization information.
-2. In the reorganization processing stage, row data and index data need to be processed in batches, which can be similar to the `add index` operation during initial implementation.
+2. In the reorganization processing stage, row data and index data need to be processed in batches, which is similar to the `add index` operation during initial implementation.
 Get the batch processing range, and then use the `newType` to construct the `changingColA` and `changingIdxA` information for the insert operation (this operation requires the corresponding row and index column to be locked).
-If errors such as data truncated are encountered at this stage, it is necessary to report the errors and roll back to exit.
+If data-truncated are encountered and errors at this stage, it is necessary to report the errors and roll back to exit.
 3. The next phase of change requires 3 status changes:
     * Lock this table and cannot write to it.
     * Drop `colA` and `idxA`, change the status of `changingColA` and `changingIdxA` to public, and change their names, offsets, etc.